 Please post back with an update.

 Very good advice from pghgirl40.
 Avoid Craigs list.
 Predators work that list daily for animals for very bad purposes.
 The shelter may take your dog back.
 But be sure it is a no kill shelter.
-Look in your area for dog rescues and talk to some of them.
-Placing the dog yourself is best and avoids a lot of stress and confusion for the dog.

 If the dog was up for adoption then there is a good chance they will still place him up again.
 Some cities/counties have no-kill shelters so check that out first.